josmar-crwdstffng/angular/aio/content/guide/providers.md

 Angular DI has a [hierarchical injection system](guide/hierarchical-dependency-injection), which means that nested injectors can create their own service instances.
 Whenever Angular creates a new instance of a component that has `providers` specified in `@Component()`, it also creates a new child injector for that instance.
-Similarly, when a new NgModule is lazy-loaded at run time, Angular can create an injector for it with its own providers.
+Similarly, when a new NgModule is lazy-loaded at run time, Angular can create an injector for it with the associated providers.

 Child modules and component injectors are independent of each other, and create their own separate instances of the provided services.
-When Angular destroys an NgModule or component instance, it also destroys that injector and that injector's service instances.
+When Angular destroys an NgModule or component instance, it also destroys that injector and the service instances of that injector.

 For more information, see [Hierarchical injectors](guide/hierarchical-dependency-injection).